 The rash appears within 1 to 2 days after the first symptoms.
 The rash:

 Starts with small, flat, red spots:

 - Spots become raised and form a round, very itchy, fluid-filled blister

 - Blisters happen in clusters, with new ones forming over 5 to 6 days

 - Starts in patches on the skin above the waist, such as the scalp

-- May also appear on the eyelids, in the mouth, upper airway, voice box, or on the genitals
+- May also appear on the eyelids, in the mouth, upper airway, or voice box, or on the genitals

 - Crusts over by day 6 or 7 and goes away within 3 weeks